Dispersion stability

 Dispersions are unstable from the thermodynamic point of view; however, they can be kinetically stable over a large period of time, which determines their shelf life.
 This time span needs to be measured in order to ensure the best product quality to the final consumer.

 “Dispersion stability refers to the ability of a dispersion to resist change in its properties over time.”
 D.J.
 McClements.

-Destabilisation phenomena of a dispersion
+Destabilization phenomena of a dispersion

-These destabilisations can be classified into two major processes:
+These destabilizations can be classified into two major processes: